D067659/tpmc_documentation/user_guide/user_guide.md

 **Function fields** are optional.
 They can be added and deleted.
 The button "Add a new field" adds an additional field.
 The button "Reset created fields" deletes all fields from this Function.

-**Field ID** is a unique identifier for the field that can be a custom string and can to be used in the API definition.
+**Field Name** is a unique identifier for the field that can be a custom string.

 **Field Type** is the value type of the field.